 The framework is natively parallel, and generalizes concepts underlying the PT algorithm and other cooperative search algorithms; we thus refer to it as ``PT-inspired cooperative search'' or the ``PTIC framework'' for short.
 The PTIC framework can support a wide range of hardware accelerators and has a very low energy overhead, which is discussed in detail in Sec.~\ref{sec:hardware_implementation}.

 To demonstrate the effectiveness of the PTIC framework, we apply it to the SAT problem.
 The SAT problem was the first identified NP-complete problem~\cite{cook2023complexity, johnson1973approximation}.
-It is a problem of significant practical importance with many industrial applications, for example, in cryptography~\cite{mironov2006applications}, large-circuit verification~\cite{brand1993verification}, and AI planning~\cite{castellini2003sat}.
-Due to the ubiquity of SAT applications~\cite{knuth2015art}, several IMC SAT solvers have recently been proposed~\cite{pedretti2023zeroth, bhattacharya2024computing, sharma2023augmenting, shim202430, xie202329}, the majority of them based on the WalkSAT heuristic~\cite{selman1993local}.
+It is a problem of significant practical importance with many industrial applications, for example, in cryptography~\cite{mironov2006applications}, large-circuit verification~\cite{brand1993verification}, and artificial intelligence planning~\cite{castellini2003sat}.
+Because of the ubiquity of SAT applications~\cite{knuth2015art}, several IMC SAT solvers have recently been proposed~\cite{pedretti2023zeroth, bhattacharya2024computing, sharma2023augmenting, shim202430, xie202329}, most of them based on the WalkSAT heuristic~\cite{selman1993local}.

 In this work, we use the PTIC framework to build a SAT solver where the replicas implement the WalkSAT heuristic~\cite{selman1993local}, as the WalkSAT heuristic is a performant heuristic that maps well to IMC hardware~\cite{xie202329}.
-Additionally, the WalkSAT heuristic is one of the most well-known and studied SAT-solving heuristics, with fast, open source CPU versions freely available~\cite{walksatrepo}.
-By integrating the PTIC framework with the WalkSAT heuristic, we develop a distributed algorithm we call the ``PTIC-WalkSAT'' algorithm.
+Additionally, the WalkSAT heuristic is one of the most well-known and most studied SAT-solving heuristics, with fast, open source CPU versions freely available~\cite{walksatrepo}.
+By integrating the PTIC framework with the WalkSAT heuristic, we develop a distributed algorithm we call the \mbox{``PTIC-WalkSAT''} algorithm.

-To summarize, the study makes the following contributions. \begin{enumerate} \item A parallelization framework, the PTIC framework, is proposed to improve the performance of IMC solvers for binary optimization with minimal energy consumption overhead. \item We apply the PTIC framework to build a SAT solver using the WalkSAT heuristic.
-The PTIC-WalkSAT algorithm is benchmarked to empirically prove its effectiveness with extensive computational experiments. \item A hardware energy model is proposed to evaluate the energy consumption overhead of implementing the PTIC framework on two different IMC hardware architectures. \end{enumerate}
+In summary, this study makes the following contributions: \begin{enumerate} \item A parallelization framework, the PTIC framework, is proposed to improve the performance of IMC solvers for binary optimization with minimal energy consumption overhead. \item We apply the PTIC framework to build a SAT solver using the WalkSAT heuristic.
+The \mbox{PTIC-WalkSAT} algorithm is benchmarked to empirically prove its effectiveness with extensive computational experiments. \item A hardware energy model is proposed to evaluate the energy consumption overhead of implementing the PTIC framework on two different IMC hardware architectures. \end{enumerate}